-Helvetica, the typeface so iconic that they even made a movie about it, is often accused of being a boring and obvious choice.
+Helvetica, the typeface so iconic that they even made a movie (opens in new tab) about it, is often accused of being a boring and obvious choice.
 But it doesn't have to be that way.
-Here we present 10 examples of creatives who have taken the iconic sans-serif typeface and done something very different with it...
+Here we present examples of typography-obsessed creatives who have taken the iconic sans-serif typeface and done something very different with it...

 The designers of promotional material for the Mikser Festival 2012 used the concept of printing mistakes to create this very original take on the Helvetica typeface.
 Through a very systematic and mechanical process of editing they produced this 'photocopy that went wrong' idea concept, which was then implemented in a number of diverse ways to create a range of promotional products is beautifully done.